Teomambo69/powerapps-docs.es-es/powerapps-docs/maker/canvas-apps/connections/connection-twitter.md

 | FriendsCount |integer |No | |

 ### <a name="following"></a>Siguiendo
-Obtener lo siguiente: Recupera los usuarios a los que está siguiendo el usuario especificado.
+Obtener seguimiento: recupera los usuarios a los que está siguiendo el usuario especificado.

 #### <a name="input-properties"></a>Propiedades de entrada